 These problems stem from our country’s industrialized food supply chain.
 Much of the meat and produce sold in the US goes through many stages of handling and transport over several weeks before arriving in the hands of the end consumer.
 These stages include packing facilities, warehousing facilities, trucking distribution centers, local distribution, and indefinite periods of being left on retail display in supermarkets.
 Every one of these stages of industrialized food distribution exposes the food products to contact with persons, containers, and other foods that can be carrying various illnesses.

 We’ve seen the results of this sickly food system over the past few years.
 Romaine lettuce was recalled nationwide in early 2019 due to an outbreak of E. Coli.
 Salad mixes were recalled in Western states in early 2019 due to salmonella contamination.
-In 2017, a dead bat was found in a package of organic spring mix at Walmart (if there was a dead bat in the package, that means there are likely other bacteria-laden animals inside the facility).
+In 2017, a dead bat was found in a package of organic spring mix (if there was a dead bat in the package, that means there are likely other bacteria-laden animals inside the facility).
 Consumer Reports announced they have found detectable levels of Listeria in random samples of leafy green vegetables like spinach and spring salad mix at several grocery store chains across the country.
 And these examples only pertain to leafy greens - there are many other recalls on fruits, vegetables, meat, and dairy products, and many contaminated foods go entirely unnoticed.

 One big way to protect yourself and your family is to purchase your foods from a local farmer or at a farmers market.
 Among the other benefits to locally grown produce is the fact that fewer hands have touched the food you acquire locally.
 In fact, much of the foods sold at farmers markets gets picked the day of or the day before the market.
 Fewer hands and less time getting from farm to table means less chance for exposure to germs.